-That's how we approached H&M in Sweden, among other anchors we have contacted to present the strengths of Bogota as a gateway to Colombia, since it is the main center of consumption of the country and one of the largest developing markets of Latin America.
+That’s how we approached H&M in Sweden, among other anchors we have contacted to present the strengths of Bogota as a gateway to Colombia since it is the main center of consumption of the country and one of the largest developing markets of Latin America.

 The strategy has worked well for us.
-Today we celebrate the arrival of H&M, as we also celebrated the arrival of Decathlon few months ago and as we have been doing with other anchors in industries other than manufacturing, such as Amgen in biotechnology, or B. Braun in medical devices, that we have accompanied in their decision to invest in Bogota.
+Today we celebrate the arrival of H&M, as we also celebrated the arrival of Decathlon a few months ago and as we have been doing with other anchors in industries other than manufacturing, such as Amgen in biotechnology, or B. Braun in medical devices, that we have accompanied in their decision to invest in Bogota.

 Anchor firms have the ability to energize and revolutionize sectors, provide technology and know-how and transmit international confidence in the development and potential of their industry and the domestic market.
 H&M enjoys massive worldwide recognition and the fact that a company of these characteristics targets Bogota as an investment destination, can attract new entrepreneurs throughout the value chain and boost the creation of both direct and indirect jobs, supported by a policy of growth and fair remuneration of talent.

 H&M, for example, is known for creating about 1.6 million jobs through its suppliers in the textile industry worldwide.
-Bogota is the main production and marketing center for the country’s design and fashion industry; 48% of the establishments and 45% of the jobs created in activities associated with preparation, spinning and finishing of textiles, clothing manufacturing, knitwear, tanning and shoemaking are in the city.
+Bogota is the main production and marketing center for the country’s design and fashion industry; 48% of the establishments and 45% of the jobs created in activities associated with preparation, spinning, and finishing of textiles, clothing manufacturing, knitwear, tanning, and shoemaking are in the city.

-Colombia, particularly the Bogota Region, has the potential to become one of this brand’s new centers of suppliers for their operations in Latin America and - why not - the rest of the world.
+Colombia, particularly the Bogota Region, has the potential to become one of this brand’s new centers of suppliers for their operations in Latin America and – why not – the rest of the world.
 And we are already on that road.
 H&M is always looking to have local presence to be close to its suppliers.
-It has 21 production offices worldwide that give it continuous support and in Bogota, as well as the stores has already created one of these offices with a team of professionals to provide support for all its Colombian stores.
+It has 21 production offices worldwide that give it continuous support and in Bogota, as well as the stores have already created one of these offices with a team of professionals to provide support for all its Colombian stores.